hotmeteor/eco-cli/README.md

         - Repositories Read, Write, Admin
 2. Create an Access Key for your project: https://bitbucket.org/[workspace]/[project]/admin/access-keys/
     - Name it `eco-cli`
+3. When authenticating Eco, your credentials will be your typical Bitbucket username and your new app password.

 ## Usage